10 Fun Things to do in Las Vegas for $20 or less!

 It’s fun to hop on the monorail, take it to one end of the strip and work your way to the other end getting off and exploring at each stop.
 Combine this with some of the other ideas in this post and you’ll have a fun and inexpensive day!
 Total cost: $13.00

-Related post: Looking for more fun ways to spend your time in Las Vegas.
-Check out a series I did a few years ago describing one of our typical trips!
-Las Vegas 2018.
+Related post: Looking for more fun ways to spend your time in Las Vegas?
+Check out a few of the ideas in the post- Vegas with Teens

 Try a different type of gambling